top of page

 Pro - Amazing hospitality is part of the culture

-Con - A quick visit will turn into a 4 course meal
+Con - A quick visit could turn into a 4 course meal

 Pro - Most people under 30 can speak enough English to have a general conversation

-Con - Shaking your head from side to side means 'Yes' and up and down means 'No' to some older generations and mountain towns (can be quite confusing)
+Con - Shaking your head from side to side means 'Yes' and up and down means 'No' to some older generations and mountain towns (this can be quite confusing)

 Pro - Traveling in and out of Albania is really simple at the airport